Initial CertificationAdmission requirements for the Advanced Certificate Program in Mathematics Education (grades 7-12) are:

 EDUC 1900G: Child Abuse and Health Education Seminar (0 credits)

 To be recommended for certification teacher candidates must:

-- Complete the certificate program with a gpa of 3.0 or better and apply for graduation.
-This includes submission of an electronic portfolio.
+- Complete the certificate program with a GPA of 3.0 or better and apply for graduation.
+This includes the submission of an electronic portfolio.